Guobin Yang, Ph.D.

 Ph.D., English Literature, Beijing Foreign Studies University, 1993

-Guobin Yang is an Associate Professor of Communication and Sociology in the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania.
-His research areas cover digital media, political communication, global communication, social movements, cultural sociology, and the sociology of China.
+Guobin Yang is a Professor of Communication and Sociology at the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania, where he is also a faculty member of the Center for the Study of Contemporary China and Center for East Asian Studies.
+His research areas cover digital media and critical social theory, global communication, social movements, activist media, cultural sociology, and media and politics in China.

 Office: 394 McNeil Building